-As part of your application you will be asked to provide details of two referees and indicate whether we can contact them now.
+As part of your application you will be asked to provide details of three referees.

 You will be asked to upload a CV and a supporting statement.
 The supporting statement must explain how you meet each of the selection criteria for the post using examples of your skills and experience.
-This may include experience gained in employment, education, or during career breaks (such as time out to care for dependants)
+This may include experience gained in employment, education, or during career breaks (such as time out to care for dependants).
+Please list up to 10 publications to demonstrate your contributions.